Needlepointers.com Logo

 Fidget Quilts - Example 2 Fidget Quilt Example #2

 This fidget quilt was made using 5" fabric squares.
 The squares are a great way to reduce a scrap stash.
-Or purchased charm packs can be used.
+Purchased charm packs can also be used.
 Each square is embellished individually and then sewn together.
 Embellish as few or as many squares as you wish.

 BASIC INSTRUCTIONS for sewing a fidget quilt: